teacher-aj/HeschelCS/topic_00_HTML/README.md

             1. It is possible to use uBlock Origin from chrome, but chrome has some anti-adblocker technology built into it that makes it less effective.
                 If you're interested in technical details about why this is the case, see https://github.com/gorhill/uBlock/wiki/uBlock-Origin-works-best-on-Firefox .

-        1. [Decentraleyes](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/) reduces how much online web companies can track you.

-        1. (optional) [uMatrix](https://addons.mozilla.org/en-US/firefox/addon/umatrix/) provides even more fine-grained control over what the websites that you access are allowed to do.

-            This is an advanced extension, and so you should only install it if you are willing to perform a lot of configuration work.
-            I personally use it to browse the internet, but I can understand why many people would choose not to.
-            The documentation states:

-            > uMatrix does not guarantee that sites will work fine: it is for advanced users who can figure how to un-break sites, because essentially uMatrix is a firewall which works in relaxed block-all/allow-exceptionally mode out of the box: it is not unexpected that sites will break.

-    1. If you do not already have a GitHub account, then [create one](https://github.com/join).
+    1. Most of out class will take place on GitHub.
+If you do not have an account, then [create one](https://github.com/join).

        You may choose any username that you like.
-       Job applications commonly ask for GitHub profiles, so you should pick something professional that you would want to share with them.
+       Job/internship applications commonly ask for GitHub profiles, so you should pick something professional that you would want to share with them.

        When prompted for the account type, choose the free account option.